nexageapps/AI/README.md

 - During semester: Reinforce concepts with code
 - For assignments: Reference implementations
 - For exams: Review all concepts
-- For dissertation: Capstone project starting points
+- For research: Project starting points

-Not a UoA student?
-Content is valuable for any AI/ML learner.
+Whether you're at a university or learning independently, this content is designed to support your AI/ML journey.

 ## Mission

 Provide a structured, hands-on learning path from basic arithmetic to complete language models.
 Each lesson builds progressively with clear explanations, visualizations, and runnable implementations.

-Designed to help MAI students at the University of Auckland succeed by complementing theoretical lectures with practical code.
-Content aligns with core courses: COMPSCI 713, 714, 761, 762, 703, and COMPSYS 721.
+Designed to help university students and AI learners worldwide succeed by complementing theoretical knowledge with practical code.
+Content examples are aligned with courses from the University of Auckland's MAI program (COMPSCI 713, 714, 761, 762, 703, and COMPSYS 721) but are applicable to any AI/ML curriculum.

 ---